Friends of Durruti Group

 The Friends of Durruti Group (Agrupación de los Amigos de Durruti) was a Spanish anarchist group commonly known for its participation in the May Days.
 Named after Buenaventura Durruti, it was founded on 15 March 1937 by Jaume Balius i Mir and Félix Martínez, who had become disillusioned with the policies of the CNT-FAI's leadership.
 During the May Days in Barcelona, they actively agitated among the anti-government forces, advocating for the formation of a "revolutionary junta", in close collaboration with Spanish Trotskyists.
 Following the suppression of the uprising, the group began publishing the newspaper El Amigo del Pueblo, in which they denounced the CNT-FAI for "collaborationism", resulting in their expulsion from the organisation.
 Their 1938 pamphlet Towards a Fresh revolution, which reaffirmed their proposals for a revolutionary junta, became an influential text within the anarchist current of platformism.
 But the group ultimately failed to make a broader impact within the Spanish movement and collapsed by the end of the war.

-History

 Formation

 From the outset of the Spanish Revolution of 1936, elements of the Spanish anarchist movement expressed doubts about and even opposition to the policy of the CNT-FAI leadership.
 As the Spanish Civil War dragged on, frustrations emerged within the movement, as they began to feel that they were losing their influence over the direction of events.
 This was exacerbated when the CNT joined the Popular Front government, in a move that was rejected by some sections of the anarchist movement.
 In early March 1937, 1,000 militiamen quit the Aragon front in protest against the government's decree for their militarisation into the Spanish Republican Army.